The Adventures of Black Beauty: Theme tune

 The theme tune, "Galloping Home", was written by Denis King and performed by the London String Chorale.
 In 1973 it won the Ivor Novello Award for Best Theme Tune.
 It was also released as a single and peaked at number 31 in the UK charts in the week of 2 February 1974.

 It was later used at the climax of the first series of Absolutely Fabulous, with Edina Monsoon dreaming of running through a field as Black Beauty does in the series' title sequence.
 The theme tune was also featured in the series Brainiac: Science Abuse.
-It actually has lyrics by Dick Vosburgh as revealed by Denis King at a memorial concert for Vosburgh in July 2007.
+It actually has lyrics by Dick Vosburgh, as revealed by Denis King at a memorial concert for Vosburgh in July 2007.

 The theme was also used in 1975, in an episode of The Goodies called 'Scatty Safari', when the team release the main attraction of their Star Safari Park, Tony Blackburn, into the wild.
 It was also used in the final episode of the first series of BBC TV comedy I'm Alan Partridge.
 Alan exclaims "It's brilliant" upon hearing the piece when his PA Lynn puts it on the stereo; they then listen to it again when clearing up after Alan's unsuccessful leaving party.
 On disc 2 of the I'm Alan Partridge Series 1 DVD release, the theme music also plays on a loop over the menu, the background of which is a picture of Alan Partridge running through a field.
-The tune was also used as the opening theme of Finnish comedy series Studio Julmahuvi.
+The tune was also used as the opening theme of a Finnish comedy series, Studio Julmahuvi.